Harlem River Lift Bridge: First bridge

 The first bridge on this site was constructed by the New York and Harlem Railroad in 1841.
 It was composed of four 90 ft-long box truss spans, three of which were fixed iron spans, while the remaining span was a wooden swing span.
-In the closed position, the bridge had a clearance of only seven feet above mean high water.
+In the closed position, the bridge had a clearance of only seven feet above the mean high water level.
 Masonry piers supported the four box-truss spans.
 In 1867, the wooden drawbridge was replaced with an iron one that gave a clearance of 50 feet.
 By the 1880s, the bridge was crossed by more than 200 trains a day.

 Second and third bridges

 The 1867 bridge was soon made obsolete by heavy traffic and dredging of the Harlem River Ship Canal.
 In 1888, the United States Department of War began work on the Harlem River to allow for unrestricted shipping activity between the Hudson River and the East River and through the new Harlem River Ship Canal at 225th Street.

 The New York Central was opposed to the project as the increase in river traffic would interfere with its rail line, which was only 8 feet above the water.
 In 1890, the New York and Northern Railway, a competitor of the New York Central which operated freight traffic to the Bronx shore which relied upon barges to ship its freight, complained to the Department of War about delays to its traffic due to the New York Central's low bridge.

 To remedy the situation, the Central could have raised the bridge to 24 ft above the water to satisfy the Department of War, allowing most vessels to cross under the bridge, for $300,000 or replaced it with a tunnel to satisfy the Harlem community for $3 million.
 The railroad opted to raise the bridge, which was the only four-track drawbridge in the country at the time.
 Alfred P. Boller worked with the railroad to create the new four-tracked swing bridge.
-However, due to political pressure, it had to raise the grade of its line north of 115th Street on a viaduct, raising the project's cost significantly.
-In 1892, a law was passed establishing the Board of Park Avenue Improvement, and under the terms of the law, New York City was to pay for half of the project, with the remainder paid for by the New York Central.
+Due to political pressure, it had to raise the grade of its line north of 115th Street on a viaduct, raising the project's cost significantly.

+In 1892, a law was passed establishing the Board of Park Avenue Improvement.
+Under the terms of the law, New York City was to pay for half of the project, with the remainder paid for by the New York Central.